Ten Biggest Moves Toward Legalization in 2018

 NINE: U.S. House Support for Cannabis Drastically Increases

-While this may seem like a pretty general statement on House support for cannabis, consider this: In 2018 more bills were filed than ever before which supported some form of cannabis reform at the federal level.
+This may seem like a pretty general statement on House support for cannabis.
+However, consider the following.
+In 2018 more bills saw filing than ever before which supported some form of cannabis reform at the federal level.
 According to Forbes, these bills may not have made it to the floor, but they did receive more cosponsor support than ever.
 The future of cannabis is getting brighter, according to the House.

 TEN: Cannabis Wins in US MidTerms

 There was a lot at stake during the US midterm elections in November, including the fate of cannabis reforms in four states.
 No matter which side of the House you align with, if you are a cannabis lover, you’ll be happy to hear that cannabis won in three of the four elections.
 Michigan, Utah, and Missouri all opened up cannabis legislation, while North Dakota didn’t quite make the cut.